Florida Man Allegedly Broke Into A Wendy’s After Hours, Grilled Himself A Hamburger Then Robbed The Safe

 — NBCWashington (@nbcwashington) June 30, 2019

-Police said the man put everything back in place before he left, then stole about $500 worth of items including cash, a laptop, and a tablet.
+Police said the man put everything back in place before he left, then stole about $500 worth of items, including cash, a laptop, and a tablet.

 Like the current robbery, police released some images of the naked man in an effort to help identify him.